 How accurate is this ovulation calculator?

-This is the most accurate babyMed proprietary formula and was developed by an Ob/Gyn (who has over 30 years experience and has delivered 5,000+ babies) to help you calculate your fertile days to improve your chances of getting pregnant.
-The babyMed ovulation and fertility calculator calculates your most fertile days to have sex, and it will also help you predict the precise day you will ovulate.
+This is the most accurate babyMed proprietary formula and was developed by an Ob-Gyn (who has over 30 years experience and has delivered 5,000+ babies) to help you calculate your fertile days to improve your chances of getting pregnant.
+The babyMed ovulation and fertility calculator will calculate your most fertile days to have sex, and it will also help you predict the precise day you will ovulate.
 It will also calculate the implantation day, when to expect the first pregnancy signs and symptoms, and when your pregnancy test could become positive.
 In addition, it will tell you the days you are less fertile, and less likely to get pregnant.

 How do I use the ovulation and fertility calculator and calendar?

 First, enter the first day of your last menstrual period.
 Then enter the average length of your menstrual cycles (average is usually around 28-29 days).
 If you don't know the exact length of your menstrual cycle or luteal phase, you can leave these at their default values (menstrual cycle: 28 days, luteal phase: 14 days).
-Try to record your own cycle lengths if possible because that will help you to more accurately predict your likely date of ovulation.
+Try to record your cycle lengths if possible because that will help you to more accurately predict your likely date of ovulation.

 Can I get pregnant if I am having sex after ovulation?

 Having intercourse the day after established ovulation is unlikely to improve your chances of getting pregnant.
 The egg lives only for 12-24 hours and sperm must be around when ovulation happens to improve fertilization and pregnancy.
 Increasing amounts of estrogen in the cervical mucus and reproductive tract of a woman approaching ovulation generally allows the sperm to live for up to 6 days.

 Does ovulation always happen on the exact day of calculated ovulation?